nagasaimanoj/2-Layer-Neural-Network/README.md

-# Multi Layer Neural Network
+# 2 Layer Neural Network

-A multi layer neural network written in Python, which can be trained to solve the XOR problem.
+A 2 layer neural network written in Python, which can be trained to solve the XOR problem.